NghiaNguyen/FunCodes/README.md

 FunCodes
 ========

-A repo of fun pieces of code
+A repo for storing fun pieces of code.